 Why is this the first we’re hearing about this?

 We’ve been working on our plans since April 2017.
 Our ideas began with plans for an indoor facility of some sort down at Lakeside as part of our Masterplanning exercise and following various consultations around spatial planning at that end of the Park with our partners and key stakeholders, we now have our full proposal ironed out.
-Our public exhibition took place prior to us submitting our planning application.
+Further public consultation took place in November 2018 prior to us submitting our planning application and an exhibition of the plans was held in March 2019.
+In December 2019 we submitted further technical information to Peterborough City Council.

 Why do we need anything additional in the park?